10 Essential Tips for Your First Motorcycle Road Trip

 Not only will several hours of riding wear on your body, it will also wear on your concentration.
 The last thing you need is to space out at 80 miles per hour and miss that a driver is about to do something stupid or reckless.
 Cars on the highway want to kill motorcyclists just as much as cars in the city, and you need to be awake, alert, and focused on your ride.
-Even if you don’t necessarily need to rest early in your trip, do it anyways to make sure you’re still feeling good by the end of the trip.
+Even if you don’t necessarily need to rest early in your trip, do it anyway to make sure you’re still feeling good by the end of the trip.

 8. You get gross

 Roads are nasty, disgusting places, and by the time you reach your destination 10 hours later, a lot of that nasty, disgusting stuff will be on you.
 You will have sweated more than you thought you did, your deodorant will have long since worn off, and somehow, you’ll have dirt and grime in places that you could have sworn were covered by your jacket and helmet.

 If you have plans of riding 10 hours and then immediately grabbing a nice dinner, you’re going to want to rethink those plans.
 Either pick a place that’s popular with local riders and probably less fancy, or make sure you have time to squeeze in a shower before heading out.
 That first shower after a long ride, by the way, is going to be an absolutely heavenly experience.

 9. Port St. Lucie, Fla., thinks it’s too good for Waffle House